Home

 C415: rated capacitance – 1uF, measured – 1uF, ESR – 2.8Ω, deviation: 0%

-According to the service manual, all PNP transistors in this circuit should be 2SA493.
-However, instead of the recommended 2SA493, the 2SA702 transistor was installed on this board.
-The failure modes of the 2SA702 transistor are not well documented, but they should be replaced as well.
-I installed new Fairchild KSA992 transistors instead of 2SA702s.
+According to the service manual, the PNP transistors in this circuit should be 2SA493.
+However, this board was populated with 2SA702 transistors instead.
+Although the failure modes of the 2SA702 are not well documented, they are known to be less reliable and have also been replaced.
+New Fairchild KSA992 transistors were installed in place of the 2SA702s to improve long-term reliability.

 Tone & pre-amp board - before and after